nataliatesarova/python_project3/README.md

 ![option 4](readme-docs/images/option4.png)

 ## User Experience (UX)

+The aim of our platform is to streamline employee management by storing and managing employee data efficiently in a Google Sheet.
+Our goal is to provide users such as HR managers and employees with a user-friendly interface to add, search, edit, and delete employee data securely in a centralized Google Sheet repository.

+As a user, I want to add a new employee's data including their ID, name, contact details, department, position, salary, and start date into a Google sheet.

+As a user, I want to search for an employee's data by entering their unique ID and view all their details stored in a Google sheet.

+As a user, I want to edit an existing employee's information, updating any necessary details such as their name, contact information, department, position, salary, or start date.

+As a user, I want to delete an employee's data from the system when they leave the company or if there's duplicate or erroneous information stored in the Google sheet.
-The software tool is designed to offer users a simple and efficient experience by enabling add, delete, search, and edit of employee data in a Google Sheet.
-To enhance user experience data validation prompts guide the user when data is inputed in incorrect format and prompts to renter the data correctly.
-An example of the correct date format is provided.

-Users receive confirmation messages when their actions are successful (e.g. adding or deleting an employee) and messages when the ID does not match any data in the sheet.
+To enhance user experience data prompts appear if the user inputs data in an incorrect format and the user is instructed to enter the data correctly.
+An example of the correct date format is also provided to guide the user.
+Users receive confirmation messages when their actions are successful (e.g. adding or deleting an employee) and a message when the ID does not match any data in the sheet.
 These messages provide clarity and reduce uncertainty.

 ## Flow Chart